 A GOLD STAR Approach to Consumer Feedback

 I received a response within days.
-It expressed gratitude and an apology for my disappointment.
-It went on to explain their objective and the challenges – one being to reduce the sugar content (the binding agent).
-They acknowledged my disappointment, explained what they were trying to do, and it all made prefect and logical sense.
+They acknowledged my disappointment, expressed gratitude and explained what they were trying to do.
+They wrote of their objective to reduce the sugar content (the binding agent that creates the 'clusters') and the challenges - it all made prefect and logical sense.

-The email went on to thank me again and to say a package of their products was being sent as a gesture of appreciation for caring enough to write.
-Something I did not expect or felt warranted.
+The email went on to thank me for caring enough to write and as a gesture of appreciation they were sending me a selection of their products.
+This was something I did not expect or felt warranted.
 A real surprise factor!

-Low and behold a few days later, a range of their products was hand delivered to me with a person note.
+True to their word, a few days later, a box containing a replacement of the cereal I had purchased and an assortment of their other products was delivered to me with a personal hand-written note.

-Now, that is a GOLD STAR Approach to Consumer Feedback
+Now, that is the GOLD STAR Approach to Consumer Feedback